 The trademark of Headlands Beach State Park is its massive 35-acre Lake Erie beach.
 Besides providing exceptional sunbathing and swimming opportunities, Headlands Beach also offers unique beach glass hunting and phenomenal Lake Erie sunset viewing.
-Picnicking is available throughout the park, and a seasonal concession provides a wide variety of tasty and cool food and drink options.
+Picnicking is available throughout the park, and a seasonal concession provides a wide variety of tasty food and cold drink options.

 The interaction of the lake, wind, and sand creates the rare lakeshore sand dune habitat which supports rare and unique plants, and helps position the park as one of Ohio’s premier birding locations.
 Additional wildlife viewing opportunities include nesting bald eagles, red fox, and the spectacular monarch butterfly migration.
 To help protect the beach and wildlife, visitors are asked to always carry-in/carry-out their litter.